 Trim the scaffold branches as well by selecting a bud that will grow out horizontally and snipping right above it.
 Then wipe off any buds that are pointing up towards the central leader.
 In trees a few years old you can head back the lateral or scaffold branches by as much as half.
 Be strategic by knocking off the appropriate ones at the right heights and don’t forget to clear the top ones from the scaffold branches.

 The last step is to clean up the fallen branches and appreciate the beauty of your growing trees.
-The spring is coming and your trees will only continue to grow healthier and all that hard work will be worth it!
+Spring is coming and your trees will continue to grow healthier.
+All that hard work will be worth it!